-We incurred capital expenditures of \$6.3 million and \$13.2 million in the six months ended June 30, 2022 and 2021, respectively.
-Our capital expenditures were used primarily to construct our Dalian facility and Nanjing facility.
+We incurred capital expenditures of \$19.6 million and \$6.3 million in the six months ended June 30, 2023 and 2022, respectively.
+Our capital expenditures were used primarily to construct or upgrade our Dalian, Nanjing and Zhejiang facilities.

-We estimate that our total capital expenditures in fiscal year 2022 will reach approximately \$10.0 million.
-Such funds will be used to renovate the current product lines and construct new plants that will be equipped with new product lines and battery module packing lines.
+We estimate that our total capital expenditures in fiscal year 2023 will reach approximately \$80 million.
+Such funds will be used to construct new plants with new product lines and battery module packing lines.